codewithkarannn/ResumeManagementAPP/README.md

 If you haven't already added the Pomelo.EntityFrameworkCore.MySql package to your project, install it using:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashdotnet add package Pomelo.EntityFrameworkCore.MySql   `
+`   bashdotnet add package Pomelo.EntityFrameworkCore.MySql   `

 This package provides the necessary libraries for connecting to MySQL databases using Entity Framework Core.